Skip to main content

 Each panel contains 60 to 72 individual cells wired in series to produce voltages suitable for battery charging or grid-tie inverters.
 Common configurations output 30 to 40 volts open circuit, which is stepped down by an MPPT charge controller to the appropriate battery charging voltage (12V, 24V, or 48V depending on your system).

 Newer panels use half-cut cell technology, where each cell is laser-cut in half.
 This reduces internal resistance and improves shade tolerance because the panel is divided into independent sections.
 If one section is shaded, the other continues producing at full capacity rather than dragging the entire panel output down.
-Bypass diodes in the junction box provide additional shade protection by routing current around shaded cell groups.
+For a deeper look see our solar panel types primer.

 Who Rigid Monocrystalline Panels Are Best For